melezhik/swat/examples/swat-generators/README.md

+# Synopsis

-- this is example of using swat generators
+This is example of using swat generators

-- usage: `swat examples/swat-generators http://jsonplaceholder.typicode.com`
+# Usage

+     swat examples/swat-generators